Anti-Romani sentiment: During Medieval Germany

+Nazi Ideology

+When Christianity began to die out in Europe during the industrial revolution, so did the idea that Romani were behind Black Magic die out, and with the rise of racial science in the 19th Century, Roma were seen as an inferior race.
+During the Nazi Era, the Nazis did not view Roma and Sinti as secular embodiments of evil, akin to their perception of Jews, who were believed to possess the manipulation powers of both Capitalism and Bolshevism.
+They lacked any belief that Sinti or Roma could spiritually or physically taint them, or that any other so-called subhumans could do so.
+Nonetheless, Germans regarded Sinti and Roma as morally depraved, immoral, promiscuous, sexually depraved, criminal, and asocial individuals, representing a form of racial pollution that significantly harmed society.

 Romani women were also raped by the Nazis.
 There was also prostitution in Gypsy camps.

+Robert Ritter believed Romani people were uncivilized, lazy nomads who don’t work and are alien to German culture.
+The main reason why the Nazis hated Romani people because they believed Romani people didn’t benefit German society.

-Romani people were also discriminated by Hitler for their dark, non-white features.
-Hitler promoted Nordic features on posters, billboards and television, portraying blonde hair and blue eyes as the standard of beauty in Europe.
-Even though Romani people speak a Aryan language, Hitler ignored these facts and redefined the word Aryan to suit his own needs for white supremacy.
+Hitler also discriminated against Romani people for their dark, non-white features.
+Hitler promoted Nordic features on posters, billboards, and television, portraying blonde hair and blue eyes as the standard of beauty in Europe.
+Even though Romani people speak a Aryan language, Hitler ignored these facts and redefined the word Aryan to suit his own needs for Aryan supremacy.

-The genocide is often referred the “Forgotten Holocaust”.
-The German government had never recognize the Nazi genocide against the Roma and Sinti until 1982.
+The genocide is often referred to as the "Forgotten Holocaust".
+The German government refused to recognize the Nazi genocide against the Roma and Sinti until 1982.
 The Roma and Sinti also still have not received reparations or compensation from the German government.

-Hitler's genocide of Jews and Roma was influenced by the Native American genocide in the United States.
+Hitler's genocide of the Roma was influenced by the Native American genocide in the United States and the efficiency of the Armenian Genocide.
 He admired the idea of "Manifest Destiny," the American belief that white settlers were meant to expand across the continent.
 Hitler saw the American history of displacing and killing Native Americans as a model for Germany's pursuit of Lebensraum (living space) in Eastern Europe.
 In Mein Kampf, he praised the United States for denying citizenship based on race and for removing Native Americans to establish a racially "pure" white settler nation.
 Hitler drew inspiration from the United States westward expansion and the violence against Native Americans, viewing it as a precedent for his own plans to conquer and colonize Eastern Europe.
 California's history of genocide and eugenics of the Indigenous peoples of California during the California genocide influenced Hitler’s racist ideology.